kiwavi/insurer/README.md

 * Start the app
 `npm start`

 * Access the localhost and use the port set in the env variable to access the swagger documentation.
-For example if port us 3094 and locahlost is 127.0.0.1, access through `http://127.0.0.1:3094/docs`
+For example if port is 3094 and locahlost is 127.0.0.1, access through `http://127.0.0.1:3094/docs`